ParthGanjoo/parthSarthi/README.md

 ## Overview

-This project implements a cab booking system similar to Uber, featuring a backend system using Django, a MySQL database, and a React.js frontend.
+This project implements a cab booking system similar to Uber, a MySQL database, and a Command Line Interface using Python.
 The system allows users to book cabs, complete trips, and manage various aspects of the cab booking process.

 ## Key Features